 If you opt to go with Betterment Premium, the account minimum is a whopping $100,000 plus the assets under management fees go up to 0.40%.

 For the additional charge, you get unlimited access to certified financial planners.
 There’s also a 10% discount for accounts with balances over two million dollars.

 –Cons: High account minimum for premium services; charge an account management fee

 –Pros: Betterment Premium offers unlimited access, including via text, with certified financial planners; tax-loss harvesting available on all accounts; tons of available financial planning tools

 The fee for assets under management is 0.30%, which isn’t bad but isn’t the cheapest option.
-The minimum investment is $50,000, so save your pennies if you want to invest with this r
+The minimum investment is $50,000, so save your pennies if you want to invest with this robo-advisor.

 When comparing Vanguard Personal Advisor Services, it makes sense to look at the premium services other Robo-advisors offer.

 With Vanguard, you have access to human advisors as well as automated investing.
 However, this robo-advisor requires a higher account balance.

 The 0.30% management fee reduces to 0.20% on accounts between $5 million to $10 million.
 It reduces even further to 0.10% on balances between $10 million to $25 million.